apache/tvm/docs/langref/relay_adt.rst

 computation with a recursive function.

-Many commonly used ADTs involve recursion; some of these are given in `Stanard ADTs and Their Uses`_.
+Many commonly used ADTs involve recursion; some of these are given in `Common ADT Uses`_.
 As an example here, we will examine the list ADT, ubiquitous in functional languages:

 .. code-block:: python